 Apokrousi

 Apokrousi beach (or Apokrisi) is located in a small cove, between two hills.
 Apokrousi is one of the largest beaches in Kythnos, and its characteristic is the clear blue waters, in which you will enjoy your swim.
 In most parts of the beach, several tamarisk trees will offer you shade, with benches next to them.
-The view of the beach is impressive, as you can see the islet of Agios Loukas.
+The view of the beach is impressive, with the islet of Agios Loukas visible.
 There are also various rooms for rent in the settlement of Apokrousi, and on the beach, you will find a beach bar and 2 traditional taverns with local delicacies.

 Episkopi

 One of the busiest beaches in Kythnos, Episkopi stretches in front of the homonymous settlement, overlooking the closed bay.
 Here you will enjoy swimming since the waters are deep blue and shallow.
-The beach is sandy with tamarisk trees to offer their shade.
+The beach is sandy, with tamarisk trees offering shade.
 The main feature of Episkopi is the Pountaki Beach bar, on the left side of the beach, which provides sunbeds and umbrellas.
 To the sound of music, you can enjoy coffee, soft drinks, and various snacks.
 The rest of the beach is unorganized, giving you a choice.

 Bonus Tip: At the right end of the beach is the small chapel of Agios Vlassis, built on the rocks.
 Right below the church, the beach and the picturesque creek stretch in front of you, a view that is worth photographing.